 Chromium is a trace mineral that has an RDI of 25mcg for Australian women.
-Chromium has been posited as a mineral that can assist with a range of bodily processes including insulin control but studies have been inconclusive as to whether it can genuinely assist with diabetes.
-Blackmores and Cenovis have 100mcg and 50mcg respectively which are both substantially higher than the Australian RDI.
+Chromium has been can assist with a range of bodily processes including insulin control but studies have been inconclusive as to whether it can genuinely assist with diabetes.
+Blackmores, Microgenics and Cenovis all exceed the Australian RDI.
 Swisse has a much smaller amount of just 6mcg, while Blackmores and Centrum do not contain any at all.

 Copper plays an important role in the production of energy and has an RDI of 1200mcg for Australian women (higher for women who pregnant or lactating).
 Blackmores, Nature’s Own, Cenovis and Centrum all include at least 50% of the RDI for Copper in their multi (as high as 83% with Cenovis).
 Swisse has just 5% of the RDI in their Women’s Ultivite tablet.

 Back in 2009, the Australian government introduced mandatory iodine fortification of baked breads, so if you eat a lot of bread, you’re unlikely to have an issue.
 Iodine deficiency is associated with an enlarged thyroid gland, dry skin, fatigue and hair loss.
 The RDI for women is 150mcg, and both Cenovis and Centrum provide the full 100% of this in their multis.
+Microgenics is a bit less at 100mcg.
 Nature’s Own and Swisse include about a third of the RDI, but if you have a couple of slices of bread for your toast in the mornings you’ll end up getting the right amount.

 For Iron, women under fifty have an RDI of 8mg a day dropping to 5mg after the cessation of menstruation.
 All of the brands we reviewed had at least 63% of the RDI for iron included, rising to 88% with Centrum.
 Iron deficiency can leave you with anaemia, which manifests as a lack of energy and breathlessness on exertion.
 Iron deficiency is not something you should self-diagnose as overdosing can be quite dangerous.
 Talk to your doctor if you feel this may be a concern.